XSforAI/MSDUNet/README.md

 # MSDUNet
-The official implementation of the paper titled 'MSDUNet: A Model based on Feature Multi-Scale and Dual-input Dynamic Enhancement for Skin Lesion Segmentation'.
-The code will be made available once our paper has been accepted.
+Congratulations!
+Our paper, "MSDUNet: A Model based on Feature Multi-Scale and Dual-input Dynamic Enhancement for Skin Lesion Segmentation," has been accepted by IEEE Transactions on Medical Imaging.
+The corresponding code and materials will be uploaded soon.